Semistable models for modular curves and power operations for Morava E-theories of height 2: Introduction

 where the first summation is vacuous if $k = p$.

 \item Commutation relations

-where $r = h - p^2 + (-1)^{\,p}$, $s = p + (-1)^{\,p}$, and
+where $r = h-p^2+(-1)^{\,p}$, $s = p+(-1)^{\,p}$, and

-the first summation for $e_n$ being vacuous if $p + 2 \leq n \leq 2\,p$, and being vacuous in its term $m = 0$ if $n = 0$. \end{enumerate} \end{thm}
+the first summation for $e_n$ being vacuous if $p+2\leq n\leq 2\,p$, and being vacuous in its term $m = 0$ if $n = 0$. \end{enumerate} \end{thm}

-\begin{rmk} The \DL algebra $\G$ has the structure of a twisted bialgebra over $E^0$.
+The Dyer-Lashof algebra $\G$ has the structure of a twisted bialgebra over $E^0$.
 The ``twists'' are described by the commutation relations above.
-The product structure is encoded in the Adem relations.
-Certain Cartan formulas give rise to the coproduct structure.
+The product structure satisfies the Adem relations.
+Certain Cartan formulas give rise to the coproduct structure as follows.

+\begin{prop} Let $A$ be any $K(2)$-local commutative $E$-algebra.
+There are additive individual power operations $Q_k\co \pi_0(A) \to \pi_0(A)$, $0\leq k\leq p$, which satisfy the following Cartan formulas as well as the Adem and commutation relations from Theorem \ref{thm:DL}.